Are you looking for the ‘thing’ that naturally lowers blood pressure? Have you considered your worship style?

-Thus, your self-care efforts can be a form of worship to the Lord when done through obedience as a way to honor him.
+Thus, your self-care efforts can be a form of worship to the Lord through obedience to honor him.

 What Does a Worship Style to Lower Blood Pressure Naturally Look Like?

-Treating your body as a holy temple means to provide yourself care that is holy and proper, and helps you live at your greatest level of physical, emotional and spiritual wellness.
+Treating your body as a holy temple means providing yourself with care that is holy and proper and helps you live at your greatest level of physical, emotional, and spiritual wellness.
 It’s a spiritual commitment to take better care of your physical body.

 This doesn’t require a ‘perfect’ state of health.
 You can be well, even when you do not have perfect health.
 Even so, it is a true and proper way to worship God.